 The best way to achieve success in any field is to set performance goals.
 By setting these goals and striving to meet them, you push yourself to improve and reach new levels of excellence.

-But once you have a good understanding of all these factors, you can start setting some realistic and achievable performance goals, and here are a few key things to keep in mind in order to create an effective plan.
+But once you have a good understanding of all these factors, you can start setting some realistic and achievable performance goals, here are a few key things to keep in mind to create an effective plan.